 What is an Elevator Mechanic?

-An elevator mechanic is someone who is trained to install, assemble, maintain, replace and repair elevators, escalators, chairlifts, dumbwaiters, moving walkways, and other similar equipment.
+An elevator mechanic is trained to install, assemble, maintain, replace and repair elevators, escalators, chairlifts, dumbwaiters, moving walkways, and other similar equipment.

 What does an Elevator Mechanic do?